Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 **Types of Classifiers**
 There are two types of classifiers
 - **pre-trained classifiers** - Microsoft has created and pre-trained multiple classifiers that you can start using without training them.
 These classifiers appear with the status `Ready to use`.
+See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-tc-definitions?view=o365-worldwide) for a list of the pre-trained classifier definitions.
 - **custom trainable classifiers** - If you have content identification and categorization needs that extend beyond that the pre-trained classifiers cover, you can create and train your own classifiers.

-See [Trainable classifiers definitions](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-tc-definitions?view=o365-worldwide#trainable-classifiers-definitions) for a complete list of trainable classifiers.

 ## When to use Trainable Classifiers
 Classifiers are available to use as a condition for